 - 9.1 Applications will be assessed against the eligibility criteria. - 9.2 RAA may take into account your credit position and the status of any existing loans to help verify your intention to re-establish or continue the primary production enterprise. - 9.3 RAA reserves the right to request further information from you or from any business or individual you have engaged, to assist in assessing your application and to verify any information provided in your application.
 Failure to provide such information may result in RAA refusing your application. - 9.4 RAA reserves the right to refuse an application where eligibility criteria are not met, or where you do not or cannot provide sufficient information for the RAA to determine if eligibility criteria have been met. - 9.5 The RAA can put an application on hold where the applicant is under investigation or has been charged in relation to the fraudulent receipt of grants under this or other RAA programs. - 9.6 Complete applications will be assessed in order of receipt.
-Incomplete applications will not enter the assessment queue until all required information is provided. - 9.7 Applicants should note that past financial assistance under this program or any other program is not a reliable indicator of eligibility for future financial assistance under this program. - 9.8 Applications submitted may be subject to audit by RAA or its agents in order to determine compliance with scheme guidelines. - 9.9 Before applying for financial assistance under this program, you should seek advice from your legal, business or financial advisers about the tax implications of this financial assistance. - 9.10 You will be expected to provide a range of supporting documentation, including the latest local council rate notice, latest available Tax Return and Financial Statement for your farm business and complete copies of personal Tax Returns for each member of the farm business.
+Incomplete applications will not enter the assessment queue until all required information is provided. - 9.7 Applicants should note that past financial assistance under this program or any other program is not a reliable indicator of eligibility for future financial assistance under this program. - 9.8 Applications submitted may be subject to audit by RAA or its agents in order to determine compliance with scheme guidelines.

+- 9.9 Before applying for financial assistance under this program, you should seek advice from your legal, business or financial advisers about the tax implications of this financial assistance. - 9.10 You will be expected to provide a range of supporting documentation, including the latest local council rate notice; latest available Tax Return and Financial Statement for your farm business and complete copies of personal Tax Returns for each member of the farm business. - 9.11 You should also include personal taxation returns for all beneficiaries of trusts and all Directors/Shareholders of a company where other entities are involved.
+This assists in determining primary producer status.